Robert G. Mason

 - Dependable Dodge v.
 FCA US LLC (2016) - Represented FCA in a three-week trial involving a dealer's wrongful termination claim under California statute.

 - Allen v.
 Michelin (Ariz.
 Sup.
 Ct.
 Mohave Cnty.
 2015) - Won a unanimous defense verdict for Michelin following a three-week trial in Arizona state court in which the plaintiff demanded $20 million in actual and punitive damages.

 - Howard v.
 Bottling Group (Colo.
 Douglas Cnty.
 Dist.
 Ct.
 2015) - Won a defense verdict for Pepsi Bottling Group in a six-day jury trial.
-The plaintiff claimed a traumatic brain injury as a result of being struck with falling merchandise from a retail display and demanded $750,000 in damages.
+The plaintiff claimed a traumatic brain injury as a result of being struck with falling merchandise from a retail display.
 WTO's client was one of two defendants in the litigation, and the jury assigned no fault to our client.

 - Successfully defended an insurer in an insurance bad faith and breach of contract trial arising out of the devastating Waldo Canyon wildfire of 2012.
 The plaintiff voluntarily dismissed one claim the morning of trial, lost another claim, and was awarded just five figures on the third claim after having demanded more than $1 million.